cockroachdb/docs/src/current/cockroachcloud/authorization.md

 - The `EDIT` role allows the service account to modify clusters within the organization.
 - The `READ` role allows the service account to get details about clusters within the organization.

-Legacy service accounts are considered deprecated.
-Update legacy service accounts to fine-grained access roles, and grant only the required access, according to the [principle of least privilege](https://wikipedia.org/wiki/Principle_of_least_privilege).
+Update legacy service accounts to roles in the new authorization model, and grant only the required access, according to the [principle of least privilege](https://wikipedia.org/wiki/Principle_of_least_privilege).

 Refer to [Manage Service Accounts](managing-access.html#manage-service-accounts).